Dorothy Sandusky: A Woman Who Saw Nothing

 Their life seemed idyllic.
-But the picture darkened in 1998 and 2001, when Jerry was investigated for sexual abuse of children.
+But the picture darkened in 1998 and 2001 when Jerry was investigated for sexual abuse of children.
 At the time, authorities were given a spot-on profile of Sandusky-like serial predators of young boys by a psychological consultant.
-Perversly, failures and still-shadowy pressures on the part of State College police, Penn State administrators and County and State elected officials, led officials away from pursuing the evidence and to dismissing eye-witness reports of on-campus sexual abuse of minors.
+Perversely, failures and still-shadowy pressures on the part of State College police, Penn State administrators, and County and State elected officials, led officials away from pursuing the evidence and to dismissing eyewitness reports of on-campus sexual abuse of minors.

 Off police radar, Sandusky pursued his appetites unimpeded on and off the Penn State campus, in his coaching capacity and even after he retired in 1999.
 How could Dorothy not know of these investigations?

 In 2011, a grand jury was convened because of a mother's complaint to the police about Sandusky molesting her son.
 Given the compelling pattern of past and current evidence of possible serial sexual child abuse, Sandusky was charged with 48 counts of sexual abuse involving 10 alleged victims over a 15-year span.